scanberg/viamd/README.md

 - libxcursor-dev

 #### nativefiledialog
-- libgtk-3-dev (recommended for ubuntu,use Zenity for kubuntu)
+- libgtk-3-dev (recommended for ubuntu, use Zenity for kubuntu)
 - pkgconf

 Example for Ubuntu: